nycmeshnet/connect/rate-card/index.md

 ## PERFORMANCE: INDIVIDUAL EXPERIENCE MAY VARY

-Speeds vary due to distance from our main antennas, type of connection (point to point, multipoint, fiber).
-Wireless connection speeds vary considerably.
+Speeds vary between 100 Mbps and 850 Gbps (symmetrical) depending on the type of connection (wireless or fiber).
 NYC Mesh uses best-effort for speed and support.

 ## Network Management:
 NYC Mesh is a neutral network and it does not have any network management practices that are specific to any application or subscriber.